A guide to step-parent adoption.

 - It is no longer necessary for a couple living together to be married in order to obtain an Adoption Order.

-- There may be a charge (suggested fee £34) for completion of the essential Criminal Records Bureau checks.
+- There may be a charge (suggested fee £34) for completion of the essential Disclosure and Barring Service checks.

 - Under the Adoption and Children Act 2002, it is no longer necessary for the birth parent partner to adopt his or her own child.
 The step-parent is the only one who needs to apply.